NB soils-Nov24-1.jpg

 Launching a new module on Living Labs

-Soil Association has developed a module focusing on co-creation with a special focus on Living Labs, a framework that can support the development of innovative projects and practices.
+Soil Association has developed a module focusing on co-creation with a special focus on Living Labs.
+This is a framework that can support the development of innovative projects and practices.
 The module draws inspiration from our Innovative Farmers programme.
 This module introduces methods to work collectively to innovate, experiment and develop projects (from initial idea to completion).
 It also has an in-depth section on one of the most talked about models in Europe nowadays, the ‘Living Lab’ model.
 To bring ideas and tools to life, the module shares real-life case studies from our own farmer-led research and our partners in Europe.

 In late October, 14 soil health practitioners, project leaders and enthusiasts gathered at Grow Wilder to delve into the module content and discuss Living Labs as a framework for innovations around soil health.
 From PhD students of farmer-led research to individuals setting up community orchards, the attendees came from a range of backgrounds but found lots of shared connections.